makenna-avakian/recycling-contamination-poc/Docs/ML_Integrations/AI_IMPLEMENTATION_GUIDE.md

-# AI-Powered Predictive Searches Implementation Guide
+# Machine Learning-Powered Predictive Searches Implementation Guide

-This guide explains how AI-powered predictive searches were added to the recycling contamination tracking system and how to replicate this functionality in other projects.
+This guide explains how machine learning-powered predictive searches were added to the recycling contamination tracking system and how to replicate this functionality in other projects.

 ## Table of Contents